balpha/bytheway.js/readme.md

+**This is an old project that was originally hosted on Bitbucket.
+When they retired support for Mercurial, I moved it to GitHub.
+I'm not actively working on it.**

+---

 ## ByTheWay

 ByTheWay is a small (<1KB minified and gzipped) JavaScript library that allows you to easily communicate among all browser tabs that a user has open on your website.
 For example, you could